The Ultimate Gas Mask Guide

 A good gas mask is going to cost some money.
 There is just no getting around it.

-You'll find inexpensive stuff out there for sure but 99% of it is surplus, which means they are very likely expired gas masks that won’t give you the protection you need.
+You can find inexpensive stuff out there but keep in mind that much of it is old surplus, which means they are very likely expired and won’t give you the protection you have to have.

 Here is a list of masks to avoid:

 - Israeli Civilian Mask